ejkan/befe-660710698/README.md

 # befe-660710698
-This is a repository on behalf of Server-Side Web Programming course, Faculty of Science, Silpakorn University.
+This is a repository on behalf of Client and Server-Side Web Programming course, Faculty of Science, Silpakorn University.